justincasher/vantage/README.md

 > *The essence of mathematical insight often comes from finding a new vantage point.*

-Vantage is a Python project designed to build and manage a mathematical knowledge base (KB).
-It leverages Lean 4 for formal verification, integrates with Large Language Models (specifically Google's Gemini) for potential code/description generation, and uses an SQLite database for persistent storage.
+Vantage envisions a future where mathematical knowledge is navigated as a vast, interconnected graph.
+This Python project is building the foundations for autoformalization software where each mathematical statement constitutes a node.
+By employing Lean 4 for rigorous verification and utilizing large language models to drive the autoformalization process, Vantage targets a highly parallelized approach.
+The ultimate ambition is to map, organize, and accelerate the exploration of the ever-expanding universe of mathematics with unparalleled accuracy and efficiency.

 **Full Documentation:** [**https://vantageproject.org**](https://vantageproject.org)